-- RIIO-2 Electricity System Operator Supporting Commentary Template ("the Supporting Commentary").
-This is the template for providing commentaries against the data submitted in the C+O RRP. - 1.8.
-For RIIO-2, there is no longer a Revenue Regulatory Reporting Pack as the revenue elements of reporting will move into the C+O RRP and RIIO-2 ESO Price Control Financial Model (PCFM).
+- 1.7.
+The RIGs comprise three main elements: - RIIO-2 Electricity System Operator Regulatory Instructions and Guidance ("the RIGs").
+This document contains the instructions and guidance on how to report the data. - RIIO-2 Electricity System Operator Regulatory Reporting Pack Template ("ESO RRP").
+This is the template for reporting cost, output and revenue data. - RIIO-2 Electricity System Operator Supporting Commentary Template ("the Supporting Commentary").
+This is the template for providing commentaries against the data submitted in the ESO RRP. - 1.8.
+For RIIO-2, there is no longer a Revenue Regulatory Reporting Pack as the revenue elements of reporting have moved into the ESO RRP and RIIO-2 ESO Price Control Financial Model (PCFM).
 For the 2021-22 reporting year, the ESO must complete the ESO Revenue Workbook.
-The ESO Revenue Workbook is an interim replacement for the RIIO-ET1 Revenue Regulatory Reporting Pack and has already been streamlined and published alongside our decision on the PCFM Guidance.
-From the 2022-23 reporting year, the remaining elements of the ESO Revenue Workbook will be incorporated into the C+O RRP and the PCFM so that the ESO Revenue Workbook can be removed.
-For guidance on the completion of the ESO Revenue Workbook, please see the PCFM Guidance. - 1.9.1.8.
+The ESO Revenue Workbook is an interim replacement for the RIIO-ET1 Revenue Regulatory Reporting Pack and has already been streamlined and published alongside our decision on the PCFM Guidance.4 From the 2022-23 reporting year, the sheets of the ESO Revenue Workbook will behave been incorporated into the ESO RRP as the 'Finance' sheets so that the ESO Revenue Workbook couldan be removed.
+For guidance on the completion of the ESO RRP Finance sheets, please see Chapter 4 of this document and Chapter 4 of the PCFM Guidance.

+1.9.
 We intend to consult on updated instructions and guidance and templates for the completion of the Regulatory Financial Reporting Pack (RFPR) in early spring 2022.
 For instructions and guidance on the completion of the triennial Pension Pack, please see the Pension Regulatory Instructions and Guidance supplement.5